vrnithinkumar/vimrc/NOTES.md

 Easy to manipulate in character level, line level and rectangular blocks.
 Many operations and commands will be work similar to Normal mode.
 `v` will change in to the visual mode char level.
 `V` will change in to the visual mode line level.
 `Ctrl + v` will change in to the visual mode block level.
+But in windows `Ctrl + q` will make it to block visual mode.
+`o` will toggle the free end in the visual mode.

 ## Basic Actions
 - `hjkl` - for moving around
 - `w` - jump a word.